RobinJunod/FF_DRL/README.md

 # FF_DRL

+- train DQN cartpole with SB3
+- train DQN cartpole with FF
+- train DQN breakout with SB3
+- train DQN breakout with FF (3 methods for generating negative data)
+- ablation studies
+- (blurring on MNIST and convolutional network, to show that blurring works as a technique to generate negative data)

 This Repo is an attempt to solve gym env using the forwardforward leanring metho from g.hinton.
 Autors Robin Junod, supervised by Giulio Romanelli.
 This is a semester project at the EPFL, Master (robotic/datascience).
 Keywords : Breakout , Forward-Forward, Cartpole, Atari games, DQN ,Double DQN, replay memeory

 It can be devided in 3 parts